canopy-js/canopy-js/README.md

 ```

+At present, single newlines within a paragraph node are ignored, and all lines are concatenated to produce the paragraph displayed to the user.

-Subtopic paragraphs should have unique names within their enclosing topic file, and topics should have a unique name within the project at large.
+Subtopic paragraphs should have names that are unique among the subtopics of their enclosing topic file, and topics should have a name that is unique among the topics of the project at large.

 ### Creating Links

 Links or "references" are how it is possible to go from the original topic paragraph to other paragraphs in the project.

-If paragraph A has a link to paragraph B, that means the user can select the link to B in order to add paragraph B to the page below paragraph A.
+If `paragraph A` has a link to `paragraph B`, that means the user can select the link to `B` in order to add `paragraph B` to the page below `paragraph A`.

-Links are made using the `[[Topic]]` syntax, and one can change the link text like so: `[[Real Topic|Link Text]].`
+Links are made using the `[[Topic]]` syntax, using the name of another topic or subtopic to specify the target of the link, and one can change the link text like so: `[[Real Topic|Link Text]].` Link targets are case-insensitive and ignore style characters, so eg `[[_topic_]]` would be a valid reference to a topic with the key `Topic:`.

 There are three types of references: local, global, and import.

 #### Local References

-A local reference connects a topic to one of its subtopics, or connects a subtopic to a subtopic of the same topic.
-Local references cannot reference subtopics of other topics.
+A local reference connects a topic to one of its subtopics, or connects a subtopic to another subtopic of the same topic.
+Local references cannot reference subtopics of other topics, or other topics of the project.

 One makes a local reference by referencing a named paragraph that exists in the same file as the reference: